- choosing a selection results in a full page refresh

 Elm - for those who are overwhelmed by pressure or responsibility - which can lead to anxiety

 Impatiens - for those who want everything done in a hurry and can be irritable or stressed if they don't go that way

 Vervain - for those who are overly enthusiastic, fanatical about their interested and are unable to rest, they may take too much on which leads to stress.

 At Mindful Remedies we offer the ability to create your own personalised flower remedy blend choosing up to seven flower remedies in a treatment bottle.
 You can add any of the remedies above using the buttons below each remedy description or view all 38 flower remedies at the link below.view all 38 flower essences

 If you're interested is trying any of the above flower remedies for anxiety for your teenager (or for yourself) you can add up to seven remedies in a bottle and can choose from any of the 38 flower remedies.
 To try make things easier, we've also created a page specifically for flower remedies for teenagers and also one for flower remedies for anxiety.

 There are a lot of things teenagers can do to help ease their anxiety.

 By taking care of themselves, your teenager will be better equipped to handle whatever life throws their way.

 If your teenager is experiencing anxiety, it is important to seek professional help.
 A qualified mental health professional can provide your teenager with the tools and support they need to manage their anxiety.
 Therapy can help your teenager to understand their anxiety and develop coping mechanisms.
 Medication may also be prescribed in severe cases.
 It is important to remember that anxiety is a real and serious condition.
-With treatment, most people with anxiety can learn to manage their symptoms and live full and productive lives.
+With treatment, most mental health in adolescence can learn to manage their symptoms and live full and productive lives.
 If you are concerned about your teenager's mental health, don't hesitate to seek professional help.